 Healthy Mongolian Beef:

-If you don’t keep coconut aminos on hand, no sweat!
-You can replace it with liquid aminos (or soy sauce) and ⅓ cup of pure maple syrup or coconut sugar.
+If you donโt keep coconut aminos on hand, no sweat!
+You can replace it with liquid aminos (or soy sauce) and โ cup of pure maple syrup or coconut sugar and a splash of water.

 Ingredients for Paleo Mongolian Beef:

-Flank Steak: The type of beef used in Mongolian Beef.
-Thinly slice flank steak for a tender, amazing result.
+Flank Steak: The type of beef used in Mongolian Beef is customarily flank steak or sirloin steak.

 Sea Salt & Black Pepper: For seasoning and enhancing flavor!

-Avocado Oil: Avocado oil is a high-temperature cooking oil, which means it won’t burn while sautéing or stir frying food.
-If you prefer coconut oil, you can easily make the switch!
+Avocado Oil: Avocado oil is a high-temperature cooking oil, which means it wonโt burn while sautรฉing or stir frying food.
+If you prefer coconut oil, olive oil, vegetable oil, or sesame oil you can easily make the switch!

 Garlic & Ginger: Flavor blasters!
-Garlic and ginger go a long way in adding delicious flavor to Mongolian Beef
+Fresh garlic and fresh ginger go a long way in adding delicious flavor to Mongolian Beef

 Coconut Aminos: In order to make this recipe soy-free and refined sugar-free, we use coconut aminos, which is naturally sweet.
 We can therefore get both the sweet and salty flavors in one ingredient!

-If you don’t cook with coconut aminos, you can replace it with liquid aminos or soy sauce and add 2 to 3 tablespoons of pure maple syrup or coconut sugar (according to your desired level of sweetness)
+If you donโt cook with coconut aminos, you can replace it with liquid aminos or low sodium soy sauce.
+If you’re using light soy sauce, also add 2 to 3 tablespoons of pure maple syrup or coconut sugar (according to your desired level of sweetness) and a splash of water.

-Green onion: Green onion is pivotal in generating fresh, zippy flavor.
+Green onion: Chopped green onions are pivotal in generating fresh, zippy flavor.

 How to Make Easy 30-Minute Paleo Mongolian Beef:

-In a measuring cup or mixing bowl, combine 3 tablespoons of avocado oil, the minced garlic, ginger, coconut aminos, water, and cider vinegar and set aside until ready to use.
+In a measuring cup or small bowl, combine 3 tablespoons of avocado oil, the minced garlic, ginger, coconut aminos, water, and cider vinegar and set aside until ready to use.

-Heat a large, non-stick skillet over medium-high heat with 2 tablespoons of avocado oil.
-Add the floured beef and brown for 3 to 5 minutes, until one or two sides of the beef have a nice sear.
+Heat a nonstick large skillet over medium-high heat with 2 tablespoons of avocado oil.
+Add the floured sliced beef in a single layer and brown for 3 to 5 minutes, until one or two sides of the beef have a nice sear.

 Stir in the chopped green onion and serve with choice of sides!